 Getting fit shouldn’t mean we have to splash out all the time.
-Having a healthy body is a vital thing which we should all strive to attain and there are plenty of ways to achieve it, for free.
-From taking advantage of taster-sessions to simply working out in the comfort of your own home, here are 5 ways you can get your heart into shape.
+On the contrary, having a healthy body is a vital thing we should all strive to attain, and there are plenty of ways to achieve it, for free.
+From taking advantage of taster sessions to simply working out in the comfort of your own home, here are 5 ways you can get your heart into shape.

-No need for fancy gym equipment or personal trainers, save money and burn calories by doing a 10-minute workout in your own home.
-There are tons of equipment-free routines to perform and if you get stuck, download a fitness app, browse the internet or read from a workout book to guide you.
-Also, keep your eye open for online freebies such as, sports equipment and training DVDs, they’re free and help you get fit.
-Inviting friends round for a night of dancing is also a brilliant and fun way to get fit too!
+No need for fancy gym equipment or personal trainers.
+Save money and burn calories by doing a 10-minute workout in your own home.
+There are tons of equipment-free routines to perform, and if you get stuck, download a fitness app, browse the internet or read from a workout book to guide you.
+Also, keep your eye open for online freebies such as sports equipment and training DVDs.
+They’re free and help you get fit.
+Inviting friends around for a night of dancing is also a brilliant and fun way to get fit too!

 Local leisure centres typically offer initiative classes to encourage people to get into shape.
-Make use of the free swimming and exercise classes which are available around your area.
-Also, if your local gym offers it, take advantage of the free gym-pass.
+Make use of the free swimming and exercise classes that are available around your area.
+Also, if your local gym offers it, take advantage of the free gym pass.
 This normally lasts for a day and gives you the chance to see how certain equipment works, various routines you can try at home, and a way to get fitness advice from staff members.

-Sounds easy right?
-Believe it or not, for a lot of people, this is probably the hardest method in getting fit.
-In order to change one’s diet, it takes motivation, patience and self-confidence.
+Sounds easy, right?
+Believe it or not, for many people, this is probably the hardest method in getting fit.
+To change one’s diet takes motivation, patience and self-confidence.
 Ask family and friends to support you, get tips from your GP and become a member of an online diet forum.
-Simply by swapping a chocolate bar for a yoghurt or a side of chips for a fresh salad, these little changes can help you with avoiding fat and saves you money.
+Simply by swapping a chocolate bar for a yoghurt or a side of chips for a fresh salad, these little changes can help you avoid fat and save you money.

-Having a part-time job which gets you physically active will burn the calories and shred the fat in a matter of a few months.
+Having a part-time job that gets you physically active will burn the calories and shed the fat in a few months.
 In addition to being a great way to get fit, you’ll be earning money on the side and making new friends too.
-From working as a shop assistant to being a PE teacher, you’ll be getting toned up in no time!« Impulse Spends Can Ruin Your Budget Car costing you too much money?
-5 ways to save money while running your car »
+From working as a shop assistant to being a PE teacher, you’ll be getting toned up in no time!« Impulse Spends Can Ruin Your Budget Car Costing You Too Much Money?
+5 Ways to Save Money While Running Your Car »